1. Data mobilisation for IUCN conservation assessments of global freshwater bioindicators

 19 SYNTHESYS+ partners are offering Virtual Access (VA) to their collections.
 Researching a collection often requires being present in the collection itself.
 Virtual Access aims to remove the reliance on physical access by piloting a 'Digitisation on Demand' (DoD) model.
 In Call 1, c. €500,000 was allocated to pilot digitisation projects, where collection items will be digitised on behalf of a research community by SYNTHESYS+ Access partners.

 VA is a new approach to accessing collections and VA workflows will vary across organisations.
 Because of this, each participating organisation has appointed a VA Coordinator, who can advise Proposers on feasibility.
-VA Coordinators will also produce a budget which will be attached to your Proposal and reviewed by the panel.
+VA Coordinators produce budgets which are attached to Virtual Access requests and reviewed by the panel.
 Our list on the right contains the contact details of each VA Coordinator.